-It is generally agreed that decision-making within the medicines development process should aim to incorporate patient perspectives, preferences and views.
-If patients are fully involved from the beginning of this process, more acceptable, better-grounded decisions are likely to be made, that are fully reflective of patients’ needs.
+It is generally agreed that decision-making within the medicines development process should aim to incorporate patients’ perspectives, preferences and views.
+If patients are fully involved from the beginning of this process, more acceptable, better-grounded decisions, which are fully reflective of patients’ needs, are likely to be made.
 Valuing and incorporating patients’ views represents an important step towards a more democratic and fair decision-making process.
 However, it can also pose a number of challenges and obstacles.

 What are the challenges?

 Patients are sometimes misleadingly referred to as if they are a single, indistinct category with shared preferences and views.
 However, such a high degree of homogeneity is not always reflected in the real world.
 As stated in the International Alliance of Patients’ Organizations’ (IAPO’s) Declaration on patient-centred healthcare, every patient has unique values, needs, and preferences.

 Furthermore, patients’ levels of acceptability of treatment options is not determined by a fixed combination of standardised and unchangeable criteria.
 The way in which patients apply their own acceptability criteria to weigh up and evaluate treatment options depends on individual (personal) factors as well as on contextual and external variables.

 An additional obstacle that can prevent successful patient involvement in decision-making is a lack of trust between patients and researchers.
 Research conducted by IAPO within the GetReal project showed that trust in those who conduct or develop research is one of the factors that patients tend to value most when deciding whether to take part in research activities.

 These issues raise the following questions: